bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-### Unreleased
+### 4.4.0 (August 2023)

+**Added**

+- Logger for logging changes to the Simple History settings page. 🙈 And yes, it was quite embarrassing that the plugin itself did not log its activities.
-- Added: RSS feed now accepts arguments to narrow down the events that are included in the feed. [#387](https://github.com/bonny/WordPress-Simple-History/issues/387)
+- RSS feed now accepts arguments to filter the events that are included in the feed.
+This makes it possible to subscribe to for example only WordPress core updates, or failed user logins, or any combination you want. [#387](https://github.com/bonny/WordPress-Simple-History/issues/387)
-- Added: Event ID is included in WP-CLI output when running command `wp simple-history list`.
+- Event ID of each entry is included in WP-CLI output when running command `wp simple-history list`.
-- Added: Logger for logging changes to the Simple History settings page. 🙈 And yes, it was quite embarrassing that the plugin itself did not log its activities.
-- Added: Filter `simple_history/settings/log_cleared` that is fired after the log has been cleared using the "Clear log now" button on the settings page.
+- Filter `simple_history/settings/log_cleared` that is fired after the log has been cleared using the "Clear log now" button on the settings page.
+- Add helper function `is_plugin_active()` that loads the needed WordPress files before using the WordPress function with the same name.
+Part of fix for [#373](https://github.com/bonny/WordPress-Simple-History/issues/373).

+**Fixed**

-- Fixed: Fix issue [#224](https://github.com/bonny/WordPress-Simple-History/issues/224) and support threads [stop the “Updated changeset” and “Move changeset” notifications](https://wordpress.org/support/topic/stop-the-updated-changeset-and-move-changeset-notifications/), [Newbie question](https://wordpress.org/support/topic/newbie-question-65/).
+- Shop changes to post type `customize_changeset`.
+Fix issue [#224](https://github.com/bonny/WordPress-Simple-History/issues/224) and support threads [stop the “Updated changeset” and “Move changeset” notifications](https://wordpress.org/support/topic/stop-the-updated-changeset-and-move-changeset-notifications/), [Newbie question](https://wordpress.org/support/topic/newbie-question-65/).
-- Fixed: Scrollbar on dashboard on RTL websites.
+- Scrollbar on dashboard on RTL websites.
 Fixes issue [#212](https://github.com/bonny/WordPress-Simple-History/issues/212), support thread [Horizontal Scroll](https://wordpress.org/support/topic/horizontal-scroll-16/).
-- Fixed: PHP error when showing a log entry when all core loggers are disabled.
+- PHP error when showing a log entry when all core loggers are disabled.
 Fixes [#373](https://github.com/bonny/WordPress-Simple-History/issues/373).

-- Moved function `get_event_ip_number_headers()` from Simple Logger to Helpers class.
-- Add helper function `is_plugin_active()` that loads the needed WordPress files before using the WordPress function with the same name.
-Part of fix for [#373](https://github.com/bonny/WordPress-Simple-History/issues/373).
+**Changed**

+- Tested on WordPress 6.3.
-- Changed: Use `uniqid()` as cache invalidator instead of `time()`.
+- Use `uniqid()` as cache invalidator instead of `time()`.
 Querying the log multiple times during the same PHP request with the same arguments, adding entries to the log between each log query, the same results would be returned.
+- Function `get_event_ip_number_headers()` moved from Simple Logger class to Helpers class.
+- Misc internal code cleanup.

 ### 4.3.0 (July 2023)